AmaniGhm/ARP_assignment1/README.md

 - the `Logs` folder will contain all the log files.
 ![plot](./images/tree.png)
 ## Processes
-The program is composed of 6 processes:
+The program is composed of 4 processes:
-- `master.cpp` is the first process to be executed and it takes care of launching all the other processes.
-In case one of them terminates unexpectedly it prints the status to the screen, when ctrl+c is pressed the master process will kill all the processes and terminate.
+- `master.cpp` is the first process to be executed and it takes care of launching all the other processes, except the `watchdog`.
-- `command_console.c` creates a window where you can send commands to the two motors, using a ncurses GUI
-- `M1.cpp` is the process related to the motor that makes the hoist move in the x-axis and it listens for commands sent by the command window, computes the new x component of the position, and sends the data to `RW.cpp`
-- `M2.cpp` does the same thing as `M1.cpp` for the y-axis.
-- `RW.cpp` gets the position from the two motors processes and applies a 5% random error to the measurement, to better simulate error accumulations in the real case scenarios, and send the position to the `inspection_console.c` process
-- `inspection_console.c` gets the position from the `RW.cpp` process and displays the hoist on a window, using ncurses GUI.
+- `dynamics.cpp`
+- `server.cpp`
-- `WatchDog.cpp` monitors the execution of the process, if there is no activity for 60s, it resets the hoist position.
+- `watchdog.cpp` monitors the execution of the process by sending signals each 5 seconds, if the signals is not received it resends it multiple times , if the process is still not receiving it it terminates everything